FelixINX/simple-links-db-frontend/README.md

 ## Demo

-Go to []() and use the `demo` user with the same password to login.
+Go to [simple-links-db-frontend.pages.dev/login](https://simple-links-db-frontend.pages.dev/login) and use the `demo` user and password `workers-kv-pages`.
 Data resetted every day thanks to Workers Cron.

 ## More instructions comming soon